-Created to strengthen the Campolo School's vision of preparing students to become servants and change agents in urban contexts, Eastern's 39-credit MA in Urban Studies addresses the critical need for effective Christian leadership in today's urban areas.
-It seeks to develop leaders who are committed to the task of transforming urban communities.
-Program concentrations - in Community Arts, Community Development, and Youth Development - allow students to develop specialized areas of knowledge and skill.
+Created to strengthen the school's vision of preparing students to become servants and change agents in urban contexts, Eastern's 39-credit MA in Urban Studies addresses the critical need for effective Christian leadership in today's urban areas.
+It seeks to train change agents equipped for the task of transforming urban communities.
+Three program concentrations - in Community Arts, Community Development, and Youth Development - prepare students to develop specialized areas of knowledge and skill.